jlavicka/ei_project/README.md

   Object `alpha` contains the column indices for each political party.

-  Object `beta` contains the column indices of each main ethnic group.
+  Object `bravo` contains the column indices of each main ethnic group.

   Object `charlie` contains the column index or indices of the ethnic group labelled `Other`.

   Object `delta` contains the column index or indices of the ethnic group labelled `Unknown`.

 The ethnic groups used to compose objects `charlie` and `delta` are compiled at the user's discretion.
 If no group applies, either or both objects can be left `NULL`.
-Objects `alpha` and `beta` must be filled.
+Objects `alpha` and `bravo` must be filled.

 Additionally, a string value representing the desired output file name is needed for object `xray`.